top of page

 These large bins, once full of plastic are recycled to create school books.

-Active Luxury mean Active Participation
+Active Luxury means Active Participation

 CWC and Best Safaris with Sunworld at a school in Kenya showing the plastic for books initiative

-Here we see the real world impact of conscious travel at our partners school in Samburu
+Here we see the real world impact of conscious travel at our partners' school in Samburu

 This is the bin at the school in Samburu outside of the National Reserve.
 As you can see it is created by our charity partner CWC and sponsored by Sunworld and Soroi.
 Both also our partners, that provide accommodation and support all local community initiatives.